tfreese56/tfreese56.github.io/tfjekyll/about.md

 I'm super grateful for all I've poured into life so far.
 My goal is to keep moving towards greater things that will take me places and teach me ways I never knew before.

-<blockquote>"You can never represent yourself totally .... to seek self -knowledge is to embark on a journey which ... will always be incomplete, cannot be charted on a map, will never halt, cannot be described." ~ Douglas Hofstadter</blockquote>
+<blockquote>"You can never represent yourself totally .... to seek self-knowledge is to embark on a journey which ... will always be incomplete, cannot be charted on a map, will never halt, cannot be described." ~ Douglas Hofstadter</blockquote>

 ##### Links
 <div style="font-size: 12px;">